Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: A BRIEF MENTION OF EARLIER REFRACTION-BASED THEORIES FOR BENDING OF LIGHT NEAR A STAR

-\section{A Brief Mention of Earlier Refraction-Based Theories for Bending of Light Near a Star}
+The authors propose alternative explanation based on refraction-phenomenon of optics, for bending of light near star.
+When Venus-light from space (say, vacuum or near-vacuum) enters into the star's surroundings/atmosphere (comparatively denser medium) the light-ray bends towards the star Sun) due to common well known phenomenon of refraction of light.
+The refraction-based theory is also able to explain gravitational red/blue shift.
+Also, black-hole, gravitational-lensing and space-time too are considered in the new perspective.
+In view of the uncertainty \& unavailability of information/data regarding refractive-index of atmospheric-medium and its variations; a rather semi-empirical approach, for the alternative explanation for bending of light near a star and gravitational red/blue shift etc., is appropriate and is described in the paper as follows.

+\section{A BRIEF MENTION OF EARLIER REFRACTION-BASED THEORIES FOR BENDING OF LIGHT NEAR A STAR}

-Only some scanty \& scattered informations are available in literature \& on internet, such as a few recent ones quoted [5-13] here, on refraction-based theories (or alternative theories) for bending of light near a star.
+Only some scanty \& scattered informations are available in literature \& on internet, such as a few recent ones quoted [18-26] here, on refraction-based theories (or alternative theories) for bending of light near a star.
 However, unfortunately, the alternative attempts seem to have been met with less-appreciation and more-ridicules.
 Many people were even hesitant to propose such alternative theories against well-established general-relativity-based gravitational-bending, in fear of being criticized \& ridiculed.
-Nevertheless, some [9-13] have dared to go a step further and even questioned the established notions of physics, and that some [11-13] have suggested that most of the `general-relativity test' could be explained even without `general-relativity'.\\\\Many alternative theories of gravitation have been proposed in literature, can also be found on net, not discussed herein, but it is to mention that mostly these are `metric-based' \& variant of general-relativity.
-A novel theory of gravitation, as an alternative to Einstein's General-theory-of-gravitation, proposed by Gupta \cite{ref14} is interestingly relies on Einstein's Special-theory-of-relativity; Einstein's (general-relativity theory) view and the author's (alternative gravity theory) view on `curvature' of space-time are discussed in sections- 7 \& 8 of this paper, both the views appear to be different but the essence \& effect are more-or-less the same.
-Truly, some [12,13] agree that: it can be argued that bending due to light-refraction and general-relativity based gravitational-bending have more in common (as explained in the section-8) than is generally realized.
+Nevertheless, some [22-26] have dared to go a step further and even questioned the established notions of physics, and that some [24-26] have suggested that most of the `general-relativity test' could be explained even {\it without} `general-relativity'. \\

+Many alternative theories of gravitation have been proposed in literature, can also be found on net, not discussed herein, however, a brief mention of it can be found in the reference \cite{ref7} and the references therein, but it is to mention that mostly these are `metric-based' \& variant of the general-relativity.
+A novel theory of gravitation, as an alternative to Einstein's General-theory-of-gravitation, proposed by Gupta \cite{ref7} interestingly relies on Einstein's Special-theory-of-relativity; Einstein's (general-relativity theory) view and the author's (alternative gravity theory) view on `curvature' of space-time are discussed in sections-7 \& 8 of this paper, both the views appear to be different but the essence \& effect are more-or-less the same.
+Truly, some [25,26] agree that: it can be argued that bending due to light-refraction and general-relativity based gravitational-bending have more in common (as explained in the section-8) than is generally realized.